CodeShayk/FeatureOne/README.md

 ### ii.
 Developer Guide

-Please see [Developer Guide](/DeveloperGuide.md) for details on how to implement schemio in your project.
+Please see [Developer Guide](/DeveloperGuide.md) for details on how to implement FeatureOne in your project.

 ## Support